NickGrunert/master-thesis/modules/02_algorithm.typ

     However, as the general structure was being established, a greater necessity for objective evaluation criteria emerged.
     The methodology under consideration should possess the capacity to evaluate the quality of surfaces based on the following criteria:
     - The values in a surface must be coherent, meaning that they should be similar throughout its entirety.
-      While it is acknowledged that this value will not attain a perfect score due to the aforementioned noise and imperfection of input data, it is expected to be maximized.
+      While it is acknowledged that this value will not attain a perfect score due to the aforementioned noise and imperfection of input data, it is expected to be maximised.
       Preliminary experimental findings suggest that the majority of surfaces appear to exhibit a derivative that is not perfectly continuous across all values.
       The objective of this criterion is to guarantee that the algorithm does not undersegment the data.
       In the event that the algorithm merges surfaces incorrectly, the resultant derivative values will be inconsistent, which will consequently lead to a lower score.